 Sorry if you are struggling with the kick.
-I don't include too much of it because triathletes hate it generally, but I also know that the fastest triathlete swimmers are great at kick.
+We don't include too much of it because triathletes hate it generally, however the fastest triathlete swimmers are great at kick.
 So it's good to practice it :-)

 In addition, it's always a great idea to get video swim analysis if you can find it anywhere.
 There may be other elements of your stroke or body position that are effecting your kick.
 Swimming is a learning journey that never ends.

 Copyright Myprocoach Ltd © May 2018.
 All rights reserved.